Dialogue and Valuation: The axiological hypothesis, by José M. Ramírez

 [A: versión en español]

+Science is also a dialogue.
 There is emotion in science too.
-The in-depth linguistic study of the Ramón y Cajal’s work shows the emotional bases of science.
+The in-depth linguistic study of the work of Ramón y Cajal, founder of neuroscience, shows the dialogic and evaluative bases of science and art.

 Ramírez delves into the complexity of our linguistic exchanges and the value judgments to which they are subjected (…) he invites us to look closely and rethink the way we relate to the world.